 Housing developments with more than 80 dwellings need a travel plan.
 In some cases, developments with fewer homes will also need a plan.
 For example, where there are concerns around pollution, congestion and pressures on the existing road network.

 We work with developers and transport consultants to create and deliver residential travel plans for new developments.
 We also supply and distribute travel information packs for these developments, which are often a condition for planning consent.

-Refer to our Residential travel plan template (94.7KB DOC) and Residential travel plan guidance notes (2,477KB DOC) to help you get started.
-We have other resources available on request – please contact us for more information.
+Refer to our Residential travel plan template (DOC, 95.65KB) and Residential travel plan guidance notes (DOC, 7.15MB) to help you get started.
+We have other resources available on request – please contact us using the email address below for more information.

 Our dedicated residential travel plan coordinator can help developers and consultants to:

 - monitor and review residential travel plans

 New or growing business developments with 50 or more employees will need a travel plan.
 New businesses with fewer employees may need one where:

 - the development will have a significant impact on the local road network